 Packing List for Jordan – Your Ultimate Guide What to Wear on Holiday in Jordan

 Are you looking for the best packing list for Jordan?
 Most packing lists I have found are seasonal in nature, and so too can be what to wear in Jordan.
-What to wear in Jordan in October or November could be quite different than things to pack for Jordan in March.
+What to wear in Jordan in October or November could be quite different than things to pack for Jordan in March or April.
 While the country is conservative in nature, the climate is vastly different by season.

 By reading this guide you will have a good base for things to pack for Jordan and a lot of these items are ideal for traveling in the Middle East as well.